HDI-Project/FeatureHub/docs/src/deployment.md

 - `MYSQL_ROOT_PASSWORD`: password for DB root user
 - `EVAL_API_TOKEN`: API token for eval server.
 You should generate a valid API token by executing `openssl rand -hex 32`.
-- `API_CLIENT_API_TOKEN` : API token for Hub API client script.
+- `HUB_CLIENT_API_TOKEN` : API token for Hub API client script.
 You should generate a valid API token by executing `openssl rand -hex 32`.
 - `DISCOURSE_DOMAIN_NAME` :
 - `DISCOURSE_CLIENT_API_USERNAME` : Username for Discourse admin, to use with Discourse API